 Personal First Aid Kit: Bring a small first aid kit with familiar medicine and first aid supplies you might need.
-Recommendations include the following: blister or foot remedies like moleskin, Compeed, blister bandages, or similar, a small role of duct tape (always useful!), remedies for respiratory ailments, stomach ailments, sore muscles or joints.
+Recommendations include the following: blister or foot remedies like moleskin, Compeed, blister bandages, or similar, a small role of duct tape (always useful!), your preferred over the counter remedies for respiratory ailments, stomach ailments, sore muscles or joints.
 The guides will have a first aid kit but having what you know works well for you is a good idea.

-Trekking Poles: Trekking poles are required for this trip.
+Trekking Poles: Trekking poles are highly recommended for this trip.
+(SUGGESTION: For those trips we have traditionally put trekking poles on the optional list, consider putting them in the essentials with 'recommended' and adding this line here: Trekking poles are always recommended for our hiking trips.)
 Trekking poles contribute to your safety by improving your balance and stability, and to your health by saving stress on your hips and knees.
-If you are not familiar with trekking poles, click here to read this blog post that addresses the most commonly asked questions.
+If you are not familiar with trekking poles, read this blog post that addresses the most commonly asked questions: http://blog.adventuresingoodcompany.com/blog-women-travel/bid/154714/Trekking-poles-for-hiking-trips-the-4-most-common-questions.